cresset-template/cresset/README.md

 - Docker automatically caches all builds up to `defaultKeepStorage`.
 Builds use caches from previous builds by default, greatly speeding up later builds by only building modified layers.
-- If the build fails during `git clone`, try `make rebuild` again with a stable internet connection.
+- If the build fails during `git clone`, try `make build` again with a stable internet connection.
 - If the build fails during `pip install`, check the PyPI mirror URLs and package requirements.